DragonsRule10/dragonsrule10.com/README.md

 >(Check back later as this may change!)

-### All money earned goes right back to Dragon Studio!
+### 95% Of all money earned goes right back to Dragon Studio!
+5% go back to profits/our Dev team!

 # Partners!
 > Partners can be people I have worked with, to companies that collab with me!